What is a Life Insurance Settlement?

 How does a life insurance settlement work?

-There are ways to receive money from your life insurance policy that don’t involve cancelling.
-However, if you want to take out a life insurance settlement and stop paying premiums, you can do so.
+There are ways to receive money from your life insurance that don’t involve canceling the policy.
+However, it is possible to take out a life insurance settlement and stop paying premiums.
 A life insurance settlement sells your policy to a third-party firm, which agrees to pay you more than the cash surrender value of your loan but less than the full amount.

 There are two key players in a life insurance settlement: providers and brokers.
 A settlement broker will help you understand the financial implications of taking out a life insurance settlement.
 They crunch the numbers and do all the heavy lifting to present you with a breakdown of the most important figures.